Jenna424/movement-mixer/README.md

 5).
 Seed your database by running rake db:seed.
 6).
 Run shotgun to start up your application's local server.
 7).
 Navigate to http://localhost:9393 to create your new account and start mixing some moves!

+Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/Jenna424/movement-mixer.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

+License

+The application is available as open source under the terms of the MIT License.